docker-archive/classicswarm/docs/swarm_at_scale.md

 application operate.

 But it doesn't have to stop there.
 Some applications can be balanced across AWS Regions.
-In our example we might deploy parts of our cluster and application in the `us-west-1` Region and the rest in `us-east-1`.
-It's even becoming possible to deploy services across cloud providers, or have balance services across public cloud providers and your on premises date ceters!
+In our example, we might deploy parts of our cluster and application in the `us-west-1` Region and the rest in `us-east-1`.
+It's even becoming possible to deploy services across cloud providers, or have balance services across public cloud providers and your on-premises data centers!

 The diagram below shows parts of the application and infrastructure deployed across AWS and Microsoft Azure.
-But you could just as easily replace one of those cloud providers with your own on premises data center.
+But you could just as easily replace one of those cloud providers with your own on-premises data center.
 In these scenarios, network latency and reliability is key to a smooth and workable solution.

 ![](images/deployed-across.jpg)